How much life insurance do I need?

 Premiums for permanent life insurance tend to be higher than term policies, due to the cash value feature and the length of coverage, says the III.

 Depending on the type of permanent life insurance policy you choose, additional options and benefits may be available to you.
 For example, with whole life insurance, the cash value typically increases at a predetermined schedule.
-Universal life insurance may offer the flexibility of adjustable death benefits and premium payments.
+Universal life insurance may offer the flexibility of adjustable death benefits and premium payments It’s worth learning more and weighing out the benefits of term vs. universal life insurance.
 A variable universal policy may offer the flexibility of universal life as well as a choice of investment options for your policy's cash value.

-Your agent can help explain the types of permanent life insurance policies so you can decide if one of them might be right for you.
+Your insurer can help explain the types of permanent life insurance policies so you can decide if one of them might be right for you.

 Choosing life insurance coverage amounts